 - Select the radial button Value

-6. Next step is to look up your Network adapter model and go to the manufactures website and find the appropriate drivers and update the Drivers and see if that resolves your issue.
+Now look up your Network adapter model and go to the manufactures website to find the appropriate drivers and update the Drivers to see if that resolves your issue.